unsw-restech/restech-docs/docs/using_katana/running_jobs.rst

 Running Jobs on Katana
 ######################

+**************
+Brief Overview
+**************

 The :term:`Login Node` of a cluster is a shared resource for all users and is used for preparing, submitting and managing jobs.
 Never run any computationally intensive processes on the login nodes.
-Jobs are submitted from the login node, which delivers them to the :term:`Head Node` for job and resource management, then they actually run on one or more of the compute nodes.
+Jobs are submitted from the login node, which delivers them to the :term:`Head Node` for job and resource management.
+Once the resources have been allocated and are available, the job will run on one or more of the compute nodes as requested.

 Different clusters use different tools to manage resources and schedule jobs - OpenPBS_ and SLURM_ are two popular systems.
 Katana, like NCI's Gadi, uses OpenPBS_ for this purpose.

 Jobs are submitted using the :code:`qsub` command.
-There are two types of job that :code:`qsub` will accept: interactive jobs and batch jobs.
+There are two types of job that :code:`qsub` will accept: an :term:`Interactive Job` and a :term:`Batch Job`.
 Regardless of type, the resource manager will put your job in a :term:`Queue`.

 An **interactive job** provides a shell session on a :term:`Compute Nodes`.
 You interact directly with the compute node running the software you need explicitly.
 Interactive jobs are useful for experimentation, debugging, and planning for **batch jobs**.

 In contrast, a :term:`Batch Job` is a scripted job that - after submission via :code:`qsub` - runs from start to finish without any user intervention.
 The vast majority of jobs on the cluster are batch jobs.
-This type of job is appropriate for production runs of several hours or days.
-When you submit
+This type of job is appropriate for production runs that will consume several hours or days.

 To submit a :term:`Batch Job` you will need to create a job script which specifies the resources that your job requires and calls your program.
 The general structure of `A Job Script`_ is shown below.
-TODO: Link

 .. important::
     All jobs go into a :term:`Queue` while waiting for resources to become available.
 The length of time your jobs wait in a queue for resources depends on a number of factors.

-The main resources available for use are Memory, CPU cores (number of CPUs) and Walltime (how long you want the CPUs for).
+The main resources available for use are Memory (RAM), :term:`CPU Core` (number of CPUs) and :term:`Walltime` (how long you want the CPUs for).
 These need to be considered carefully when writing your job script, since the decisions you make will impact which queue your jobs ends up on.

 As you request more memory, the number of available queues goes down.
 The memory limits, in GB, at which the number of queues decreases are 124, 180, 248, 370, 750 and 1000.